United States Navy in Vieques, Puerto Rico: Protests against U.S. Navy 1999

+The protesters were ultimately successful: in May 2003, the Atlantic Fleet Weapons Training Facility on Vieques Island was closed, and in May 2004, the U.S. Navy's last remaining base on Puerto Rico, the Roosevelt Roads Naval Station – which employed 1,000 local contractors and contributed $300 million to the local economy – was closed.

 Protester history

 David Sanes

 On April 19, 1999, a civilian employee named David Sanes Rodríguez was killed when military ordnance was dropped too close to his security post.
 According to a Congressional research report, a Marine Corps F-18 dropped two 500-pound bombs striking the security post killing Rodriguez and injuring four others.
 The F-18 was on a training mission when the incident occurred.
 The Congressional report states the ordnance was dropped "within the overall range perimeter."
 After this incident the range was temporarily closed.

 The death of Rodriguez triggered a wave of protests from local residents.
 Then U.S. President Clinton promised, later reiterated by his successor George W. Bush, that the navy would leave Vieques by May 2003.

 Encampments

 A few months after Sanes's death, small wooden structures were erected inside the practice grounds, and encampments from all over the island-municipality started to attract attention.

 By that time, the protests had also started to gain international attention, and people from all over the world joined the struggle.
 Many celebrities, including the political leader Ruben Berrios, singers Danny Rivera, Robi Draco Rosa and Ricky Martin, boxer Félix "Tito" Trinidad, writers Ana Lydia Vega and Giannina Braschi, American actor Edward James Olmos and Guatemala's Nobel Prize winner Rigoberta Menchú supported the cause, as did Robert F. Kennedy, Jr., Al Sharpton, and the Rev. Jesse Jackson.
 Pope John Paul II once said that he wanted peace for Vieques.
 The Archbishop of San Juan, Roberto González Nieves, was heavily involved in the protests that took place in the municipality.
 He managed to put together a coalition of different Puerto Rican church leaders that gathered international attention.
 Olmos, Sharpton and Kennedy also served jail time; while serving his prison term in Puerto Rico, Kennedy's wife Mary gave birth to the couple's sixth child, a son they named Aidan Caohman Vieques Kennedy.

 The Movimiento Socialista de Trabajadores held a series of incursions into the bombing ranges to halt the bombing without being arrested, and a few of them were successful in that second objective.